mitchlloyd/mitchlloyd.github.io/pages/2024-07-03-perspective-on-names.md

 }
 ```

-Use the repetition of the word "Profile" seen in the context of the caller
+The repetition of the word "Profile" seen in the context of the caller
-(`SaveProfile`) and the method being called (`CropProfileImage`) as a signal
+(`SaveProfile`) and the method being called (`CropProfileImage`) is a signal
 that `imageCropper` has a poor boundary between its responsibility and its
 caller's.
 In this case the word "Profile" in `CropProfileImage` is a way for
-`imageCropper` to identify its caller is to customize cropping behavior:
+`imageCropper` to identify its caller to customize cropping behavior:

 ```go
 func (c *ImageCropper) CropProfileImage(image []byte) []byte {